How to write your RFP

 - Branding of the system itself in the case of a rebrand

-- Additional brands/sub-brands coming on to the system which need to be partitioned off both in terms of permissions and on-brand look-and-feel.
+- Additional brands/sub-brands coming onto the system need to be partitioned off both in terms of permissions and on-brand look-and-feel.

 - Permissions for new countries, departments, brands or